Intelligence and Investigations

 A key focus of our intelligence work is to promote and engage in inter-agency information sharing about doping in sport.

-We also manage, in partnership with Crimestoppers, Report Doping in Sport - a 24-hour confidential phone line for anyone to report information or suspicions about doping in sport.
+We also manage, in partnership with Crimestoppers, Protect Your Sport - a 24-hour confidential phone line for anyone to report information or suspicions about doping in sport.

 This is an alternative, but effective method of intervention that gives the team a range of alternative tactical options to prevent, deter, intervene and disrupt athletes and Athlete Support Personnel (ASP) from committing ADRVs.
 This methodology has been used to good effect, robustly dealing with those athletes or ASP who are suspected of committing an ADRV but where there is insufficient evidence to proceed, or it is not in the public interest to pursue a prosecution.